25th Ji.hlava International Documentary Film Festival

-Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Slovakia, Slovenia, Serbia, Ukraine
+Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, North Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Slovakia, Slovenia, Serbia, Ukraine

 Selection will be done by film professionals nominated by the Ji.hlava IDFF.
 We are primarily looking for projects with unique authorial style and focus on contemporary and thought-provoking themes.

 Thanks to its partners, the Ji.hlava Film Fund is able to offer valuable, high quality resources to the selected projects.